Setting up NIPN in a country

 - Documents to be reviewed include: national development strategy and plan, sectoral strategy and policy documents and action plans, specific nutrition-relevant programme documents, stakeholder mappings and online data portals.

-The added value and feasibility of a NIPN needs to be clarified with the stakeholders at the political level as well as the technical level.
-At the technical level, there are several organizations involved bringing a diverse set of expertise related to policy development and data analysis.
+The added value and feasibility of establishing a NIPN needs to be clarified with the stakeholders at the political level as well as the technical level.
+At the technical level, there are several organisations involved bringing a diverse set of expertise related to policy development and data analysis.
 At the political level, decision makers are involved who represent various sectors and line ministries as well as those who represent higher decision making levels such as the Prime Minister’s Office or President’s Office.

 In order to overcome challenges related to collaboration and joint accountability, it is of utmost importance to build a sense of common understanding and common objectives, and shared ownership and shared benefit amongst all participating sector ministries and sub-national institutions.*****